HEASARC/sciserver_cookbooks/quick-start.md

 - Using the classical [Browse Mission Interface](https://heasarc.gsfc.nasa.gov/cgi-bin/W3Browse/w3browse.pl).

 In [Section 3.1](#3.1-pyvo-example) below, we give an example on how to use `pyVO` to search for NuSTAR data on a specific object.
 Alternatively, [Section 3.2](#3.2-using-xamin) assumes you can use Xamin to obtain a list of observations you are interested in.
-For more details on finding and accessing data, see the [data-find-download](data_find_download.md) notebook.
+For more details on finding and accessing data, see the [notebook on finding and downloading data](data_find_download.md).

 The outcome of sections 3.1 and 3.2 is the same, so you can follow either of them.